If you’re looking for the best aquarium filter, you’ve come to the right place.

 - Suitable for aquariums up to 100 gallons

-Fluval is another well-established brand, so it is quite natural for aquarium enthusiasts to expect a good product whenever some of the products that they are interested in have the Fluval logo on it.
+Fluval is well-established brand, it’s quite natural for aquarium enthusiasts to expect a good product whenever some of the products that they are interested in have the Fluval logo on it.
 This external filter is not an exception.
 This is actually an upgrade of a previous model created by Fluval.

 This External Filter comes with a very strong motor and some excellent features.
 Thanks to the specific square form, this filter promises durability and larger capacity.
 The bottom-top filtration has proven to be perfect for all types of aquariums.
 When it comes to the filtration media, this specific model has a coarse sponge and extra three media basket where you will get mechanical, biological and chemical media for a perfect filtration.